A generalization of the Brown-Halmos theorems for the unit ball: Introduction and main results

 While it is not the focus of the current paper, we would like to mention that there is a vast literature on the study of Toeplitz operators with non-harmonic, non-pluriharmonic symbols.
-Researchers have investigated algebraic properties of Toeplitz operators whose symbols are radial, quasihomogeneous, or finite sums of quasihomogeneous functions in one and several variables.
-See, for example, \cite{CL08,GKV2003,GKV2004,LR2008, LRZ2015,LSZ2006} and the references therein.
+Researchers have investigated algebraic properties of Toeplitz operators whose symbols are radial, quasihomogeneous, or finite sums of quasihomogeneous functions in one and several variables on unweighted and standard weighted Bergman spaces.
+See, for example, \cite{App21,CL08,DZ16,GKV2003,GKV2004,JZD19,LR2008,Le08,LRZ2015,LSZ2006} and the references therein.